Spectral Clustering with Variance Information for Group Structure Estimation in Panel Data: Numerical experiments

-For $\tau = 0.5, n= 30, T = 15$, the best performing method is \cite{gu2019panel} with about a $10\%-15\%$ advantage over the other two methods which show comparable performance; the advantage of \cite{gu2019panel} is even clearer for $\tau = 0.7, n= 30, T = 15$.
+For $\tau = 0.5, n= 30, T = 15$, the best performing method is \cite{gu2019panel} with about a $10\%-15\%$ advantage over the other two methods which show comparable performance.
 In all other settings, CV-Spectral is the best or close to best (within $5\%$) performer.
 The heuristic method performs better or is similar to \cite{gu2019panel} for most cases with $n = 90, T \geq 60$ while the results between those two are mixed in other settings.

 In conclusion, there is no clear winner that performs best across all models and settings.
 This is not surprising because selecting the number of clusters is a very difficult problem in general. {This also explains why there exists no unifying approach for selecting the number of groups.} Our proposed eigenvalue heuristic is competitive in most cases considered, and clearly the best on some.
 Stability--based methods have two major limitations: they cannot select one group by construction, and they can fail for models with stable clusters for the wrong number of groups.
 The information criterion in~\cite{gu2019panel} can select one group and performs well when $n,T$ are smaller but falls behind when $n$ is large.
 No information criterion is known for quantile regression models with unrestricted intercepts and grouping on the slopes.
 Such a criterion could potentially be derived, but it would only be valid in this specific setting and we refrained from taking this route since we aimed to propose a method that is applicable in more generality.